-Best and Healthiest Ways to Mend a Severely Broken Heart
+The Healthiest Ways to Mend a Broken Heart

-Ahhh - the only condition of the heart that cannot be cured or treated by modern medicine’s potions and procedures – the broken heart!
-Defined by Wikipedia, the Internet’s free encyclopedia, as “a common metaphor used to describe the intense emotional pain or suffering one feels after losing a loved one, through death, divorce, moving, being dumped, or other means”.
-More aptly, defined by one suffering from the affliction as “living hell”.
+Ahhh. . .the only condition of the heart that cannot be cured or treated by modern medicine’s potions and procedures—the broken heart!
+According to Wikipedia, “a broken heart is emotional pain or suffering one feels after losing a loved one, through death, divorce, moving, being dumped, or other means”.
+More aptly, it is defined by one suffering from the affliction as “living hell”.

 How can you stop the rain from falling down?

 How can you stop the sun from shining?

 What makes the world go round?

 Please help me mend my broken heart and let me live again."

 The honest answer is. . .there are no 'best' or 'healthiest' ways to mend a broken heart.
 Each person is unique, and what works for one may not work for another.
 But despite our differences, we can feel comforted (if that's possible) by the knowledge that the suffering we feel is not unique.
 It’s a human condition.
 Every living, breathing, feeling human being suffers a broken heart at least once in their lifetime.
 No one is immune: no matter how beautiful, talented, or rich some may be.
 All you have to do is open any tabloid magazine in publication to know that.
 And while we are all prone to suffering a broken heart at some point in our lives, there are no instant cures.
 But there are good ways, and not-so-good ways, to get through and over one.